-by Freddy J. Nager, Founder of Atomic Tango LLC + Apple hOStage…
+by Freddy Tran Nager, Founder of Atomic Tango LLC + Apple hOStage…

 I didn’t need a new computer.
-My 2010 MacBook Pro is somehow still running strong — now 2 years longer than any previous computer I’ve owned over the past 30 years.
-(Knock on wood — just by typing this I may curse my Mac.)
+My 2010 MacBook Pro is somehow still running — now 2 years longer than any previous computer I’ve owned over the past 30 years.
+(Knock on wood — just by typing this I might curse my Mac.)

 Plus, my 2010 MacBook Pro includes features no longer available on a new Mac, such as a matte screen (glossy = annoying reflections) and a built-in DVD player (yes, some of us still use DVD’s to watch movies and access data).

 But when I saw a Cyber Monday sale that included the 2017 MacBook Air, I snapped one up for several reasons: